TheRealHedgeLord/quantum-vault/README.md

 ## Quantum Schema For Bitcoin

-For Bitcoin, the existing wallet intfrastruction would work, simply always use `P2PKH` addresses and always send all the remaining UTXO to a new address.
+For Bitcoin, the existing wallet intfrastruction would work, simply always use `P2PKH` addresses and always send all the remaining UTXO to a new address every time making a transaction.